OpenFn/docs/docs/apps/dhis2.md

 clients, web portals and internal DHIS 2 modules.

 ### Data Model
-Desribe the DHIS2 data model and key resources/tables...
+See DHIS2 documentation for more about the data model and specific entities: https://docs.dhis2.org/archive/en/2.30/developer/html/techarch_data_model.html

 ## Integration Use Cases